-Patients are monitored with a brain MRI every 2 to 3 months while receiving active treatment.
+Patients are monitored with brain magnetic resonance imaging (MRI) every 2 to 3 months while receiving active treatment.
 Then, the length of time between MRI scans increases depending on the tumor’s grade.
 Patients often have regular MRIs to monitor their health after treatment is finished and the tumor has not grown.
 If the tumor grows during treatment, other treatment options will be considered.

 The side effects of chemotherapy depend on the individual and the dose used, but they can include fatigue, risk of infection, nausea and vomiting, hair loss, loss of appetite, and diarrhea.
 These side effects usually go away after treatment is finished.
 Rarely, certain drugs may cause some hearing loss.
 Others may cause kidney damage.
 Patients may be given extra fluid by IV to protect their kidneys.

 In addition to standard chemotherapy, targeted therapy is another way doctors use medication to treat cancer.
 Targeted therapy is a treatment that targets the tumor’s specific genes, proteins, or the tissue environment that contributes to a tumor’s growth and survival.
 This type of treatment blocks the growth and spread of tumor cells and limits the damage to healthy cells.